Sharkaphung: Relations with Sareikhong

-Total population
+hill subvillage, called Leingangching or S. Laho, is said to have had its "constitution" (Riyan) enacted by Sharkaphung.
+This seems to indicate that Leingangching had been turned into a subvillage of Sharkaphung, even though it was originally part of Sareikhong.
+(Note: Leingangching was not separately listed as a village in any census up to 2011.
+Its population appears to have been included in Sareikhong in the census listings.)

+Demography

-According to 2011 census, Sarkaphung has 202 households with the total of 1084 people, of which 560 are male and 554 are female.
+According to 2011 census, Sharkaphung has 202 households with the total of 1084 people, of which 560 are male and 554 are female.
 Of the total population, 156 were in the age group of 0–6 years.
 The average sex ratio of the village is 936 female to 1000 male, which is lower than the state average of 985.
 The literacy rate of the village stands at 74.03%, which is lower than the state average 76.94%.
 Male literacy rate stands at 80.46%, while female literacy rate was 67.26%.

+The inhabitants speak Sarkaphung Tui, which belongs to the Tangkhulic (Naga) language family.

-People and occupation
+People and occupations

 The village is home to people of Tangkhul Naga tribe.
 The majority of the inhabitants are Christians.
 Agriculture is the primary occupation of the inhabitants.
-Sarkaphung is one of the 44 villages considered likely to be affected as a catchment area when the Mapithel multi purpose project is functional.
+Sharkaphung is one of the 44 villages considered likely to be affected as a catchment area when the Mapithel multi purpose project is functional.

+Recent developments

+Land dispute

+The land dispute between Litan and Sikibung spiralled in 2020 with the government proposing to widen the Imphal–Ukhrul Road (NH-202) to a double-lane road.
+Sikibung, having claimed the land of Litan Bazar for several years, insisted that it should be compensated for the land lost to the road-widening project instead of Litan Sareikhong.
+In December 2020, a resident of Litan was said to have been "detained" by villagers of Sikibung owing to the dispute.
+The people of Litan blocked the Imphal–Ukhrul Road in protest, and the villager was released.
+The next morning, as the headman of Sikibung went to Litan along with his village authority members, he was attacked by a mob.
+He escaped to safety in the Litan police station, but tensions flared anyway.
+According to the KSO-Ukhrul, Sikibung villagers abducted a member of the Litan Sareikhong Double Lane Compensation Committee the previous day, and the Headman was attempting to abduct another member, which was foiled by the people of the village.
+Its representative stated that a compromise meeting was held a week later under the initiative of MLA Alfred Arthur, and the two village leaders were advised to pursue a legal mechanism for resolving the land dispute.